garykac/woven/docs/map.md

 ## Size

-21x17 hex map
+Mulitple maps:

+* Geomorphic - the edges match so they can be combined to form a larger map.
+* Voronoi tesselation - irregular division of map into organic "hex-ish" locations
+* 5 special locations marked on each map

 ## Terrain Types

-* Field (cost = 1 AP)
+* Field (cost = 1 MP)
-* Forest (cost = 2 AP)
+* Forest (cost = 2 MP)
-* Mountain (cost = 3 AP)
+* Mountain (cost = 3 MP)
-* River (between hexes) cannot be crossed
+* River (between locations) (cost = 2MP + cost of terrain on other side)
-* Water/Swamp cannot be entered
+* Water/Swamp cannot be entered without a special ability

-## Boundaries

-Boundaries are objects that follow the boundary outline of a hex location.

-In general, boundaries are barriers that cannot be passed without assistance.

 ### Rivers

-The hex on either side of a river is a water location.
+The location on either side of a river is adjacent to water.

-### Walls

-Walls block normal movement unless the mage controls the locations within the walled area.

 ## Special locations